4. Reskilling and Retraining Older Workers | Age Pioneers Action Panel Report

 Age Pioneers is an Action Panel of cross-sector HRDs and Heads of D&I. It includes the likes of Unilever, EY, Capita, Dentsu and Boots.
 We have a core group that attends each month and picks apart a single topic in relation to age inclusion.
-We use the first 30 mins to interview our panel on the topic to share their experience and have a Q&A (which is recorded and turned into a published article), then the next hour the group becomes the panel and debates the topic under Chatham House rules in an unrecorded event to allow peer networking and collaboration.
+We use the first 30 minutes to interview our panel on the topic to share their experience.
+We then have a Q&A (which is recorded and turned into a published article).
+For the next hour the group debates the topic under Chatham House rules in an unrecorded event, to allow peer networking and collaboration.

 Session 4: Retraining and Reskilling Older Workers

 By 2024, half of all working adults will be 50 plus.
-This a huge pool of workers who are not, for the most part, being considered for retraining and reskilling that will allow them to become part of a future productive workforce.
-The present government is keen to get the over 50s back in the workplace as part of their push for growth in the UK.
+This a huge pool of workers who are not, for the most part, being considered for retraining.
+It's a missed opportunity to reskill them, that could allow them to become part of a productive future workforce.
+The present government is keen to get the over 50s back in the workplace and on a solid career path as part of their push for growth in the UK.
 And it makes sense.

-These are people who have decades of experience in the workplace, transferrable skills, soft skills, insights and more who can offer so much to Britain’s employers – and yet ageism is denying them the opportunity.
-But what are the barriers?
-Are they constructed by the UK’s employers, by society’s unconscious bias or by the over 50s themselves, many of whom feel they no longer have the skills required by the modern workplace?
+These are people who have decades of experience in the workplace, transferrable skills, soft skills, insights and more who can offer so much to Britain’s employers.
+Yet ageism denies them the opportunity.
+What are the barriers for a career change at 50?
+Are they constructed by the UK’s employers, by society’s unconscious bias or by the over-50s themselves, many of whom feel they no longer have the skills required to start a new career in the modern workplace?

-The answer is probably all three but it’s a dilemma that is not going to go away and will become ever more important over the coming years.
-Plus, the over-50s demographic is one everyone is going to be part of one day – if nothing else, it’s in everybody’s self-interest to engage with how older workers can be reskilled and retrained to be part of a modern, thriving Britain.
+The answer is probably a little of all three, and it’s a dilemma that is not going to go away.
+In fact, it will become ever more important over the coming years.
+Plus, the over-50s demographic is one everyone is going to be part of one day – if nothing else, it’s in everybody’s self-interest to engage with how older workers can be reskilled and retrained to be part of a modern, thriving multigenerational workforce.

 Rachel Reddan – People Director, Saga Plc

 Rachel has over 15 years of HR experience across the retail and travel sectors for major brands including Tesco and Qantas, and most recently in her present role as People Director for the Saga Travel Group.
-Saga is a commercial company focussing on the over 50s, providing insurance, travel, personal finance and more.
-The company aims to be the UK’s largest and fastest growing commercial network for older people.
+Saga is a commercial company focusing on the over-50s, providing insurance, travel, personal finance and more.
+Saga aims to be the UK’s largest and fastest growing commercial network for older people.

 Paul Chapman – National AHP Programme Manager, Health Education England

 Paul is a registered physiotherapist with 36 years’ experience working in a variety of arenas in the NHS.
-He has a keen interest in supporting those looking to return to the medical profession or those considering changing their career to train and work as an Allied Health Professional (AHP).
-AHPs make up the third largest workforce in the NHS and consist of 14 individual professions, ranging from osteopaths and radiographers to speech therapists and paramedics.
+He has a keen interest in supporting those looking to return to the medical profession or those considering to start a new career to train and work as an Allied Health Professional (AHP).
+AHPs make up the third largest workforce in the NHS and consist of 14 individual professions, ranging from osteopaths and radiographers, to speech therapists and paramedics.
 Health Education England is an arm’s length body within the NHS.